giantswarm/dex-operator/README.md

 - `$TENANTID`: The ID of the azure tenant that should be used for the configuration.
 - `$CLIENTID`: ID of the client (application) configured in the tenant for `dex-operator`.
 - `$CLIENTSECRET`: Secret configured for `dex-operator` client.

+When the configuration is added, a `microsoft` connector should be added to each installed `dex-app` and the application registration with callback URI should be visible in the active directory.